 Even Microsoft employees are protesting the company’s role in the deportation machine.
 Over 100 employees recently published an open letter calling on Microsoft to “take an ethical stand, and put children and families above profits.”

 But Microsoft is far from alone.
-Dell, Motorola, and Hewlett Packard Enterprises each have multi-million dollar deals with the immigration agency.
+Salesforce, Dell, Motorola, and Hewlett Packard Enterprises each have multi-million dollar deals with the immigration agency.
 Which means it’s time for us to demand a tech mutiny from the Trump Administration’s anti-immigrant agenda.

 Companies like Microsoft that market themselves as family-friendly brands have no place taking contracts with agencies like ICE designed to enact the cruel policies of family detention and deportation.
 Together, we can strike a blow against Trump’s deportation machine.